How safe is volunteer abroad? Will I be safe?

 Register with your embassy

-Many volunteers tend to forget this step, but it is important to register yourself at the local embassy prior to or upon arrival.
+Many volunteers working abroad tend to forget this step, but it is incredibly important to register yourself at your home country’s local embassy prior to or upon arrival in your host country.
+Embassies keep track of citizens from their own nation traveling abroad and they will alert you to any issues that you should be aware of while traveling abroad.
 In cases of emergency, the embassy will then be able to trace and evacuate you to safety.

 Do not travel alone at night or in isolated areas